Predestination in Calvinism: Double predestination

 Double predestination is the idea that not only does God choose some to be saved, he also creates some people who will be damned.

 Some modern Calvinists respond to the ethical dilemma of double predestination by explaining that God's active predestination is only for the elect.
 God provides grace to the elect causing salvation, but for the damned God withholds salvific grace.
 Calvinists teach that God remains just and fair in creating persons he predestines to damnation because although God unilaterally works in the elect producing regeneration, God does not actively force the damned to sin.

 Double predestination may not be the view of any of the Reformed confessions, which speak of God passing over rather than actively reprobating the damned.
-However, John Calvin refuted such a position, stating "This they do ignorantly and childishly since there could be no election without its opposite reprobation ... whom God passes by he reprobates, and that for no other cause but because he is pleased to exclude them from the inheritance which he predestines to his children."
+However, John Calvin rejected such a position, stating: "This they do ignorantly and childishly since there could be no election without its opposite reprobation ... whom God passes by he reprobates, and that for no other cause but because he is pleased to exclude them from the inheritance which he predestines to his children."

 Scholars have disagreed over whether Heinrich Bullinger accepted the doctrine of double predestination.
 Frank A. James says that he rejected it, preferring a view called "single predestination" where God elects some to salvation, but does not in any way predestine to reprobation.
 Cornelis Venema, on the other hand, argues that "Bullinger did not consistently articulate a doctrine of single predestination," and defended double predestination on a few occasions.